 Prompt #2:

-As the daughter of a nurse and a PSW, I’ve had the opportunity from a young age to discuss and experience the perspective of someone who works in public health service.
+As the daughter of a nurse and a Personal Support Worker (PSW), I’ve had the opportunity from a young age to discuss and experience the perspective of someone who works in public health service.
 When I was ten, my parents volunteered for a community health program for underprivileged communities called a street health service, where volunteer nurses and doctors travel to certain communities and set up tents to provide people with health assessments and medical prescriptions.
-There was one location where many homeless people gathered, and I was brought along to hand out flyers and pamphlets with health information: vaccines, mental health, addiction, sleep, and nutrition were among a few of the pamphlets I organized and distributed among the patrons who arrived that day.
+There was one location where many homeless people gathered, and I was brought along to hand out pamphlets with health information: vaccines, mental health, addiction, sleep, and nutrition were among the pamphlets I organized and distributed to the patrons who arrived that day.

-I had the pleasure of meeting people who hadn’t access to clinics or health care services as most people do.
+Here, I was introduced to people who did not have access to clinics or health care services that most people do.
 Many of them were lacking mandatory vaccinations, others were injured, and some were sick but had no medication.
 I remember there was one patient who arrived limping.
 One of the doctors assessed him and provided an arch support band to help with the pain and structural disfigurement.
 The man thanked everyone and was nearly in tears due to the relief he was feeling.
-This was the first time I understood the reality that some people don’t have the same privileges as I do, and that there are many morally corrupt inequities in access to health care services.
+This was the first time I understood the reality that some people don’t have the same privileges as I do, and that many inequities plagued access to health care services.

-In my second year of undergraduate studies, I volunteered in an interactive health and medicine class for middle school students.
+In my second year of undergraduate studies, I volunteered in an interactive health class for middle school students.
 I was a junior instructor for a class of about twenty Grade 8 students.
 My job was to give the students a series of presentations on relevant health topics for their age group.
-The presentations I created covered physical fitness, personal hygiene, mental and emotional health, healthy eating, and the social determinants of health.
-What I learned was that students at this age are often confused and anxious about personal health-related issues.
-To ease their anxiety, I decided to implement an anonymous question box for students to ask questions.
+The presentations I created covered several topics, from physical fitness, to mental and emotional health, to the social determinants of health.
+As the students more frequently sought me out after class to ask difficult and individualized questions in private, I realized that students at this age are often confused and anxious about personal health-related issues.
+To ease their anxiety, I decided to implement an anonymous question box for students to about specific issues but still allow the group to benefit from the answer.

-This experience taught me that there are populations, communities, and groups of people who share similar ambivalence or concern regarding their personal health, which means they unfortunately often neglect it as a result.
-Since that volunteer experience, I understand that people have unique needs and that generalizations are often to blame for inadequate health care quality.
-I also know that without people constructing unique specialized methods for the proper treatment of people with shared qualities, there would seldom be any progress in quality care.
-I do believe that I can use this experience to emphasize creativity in evolving health care systems and quality standards for both communities and individuals.
+This experience taught me that there are populations, communities, and groups of people who share similar ambivalence or concern regarding their personal health, and unfortunately, often neglect it as a result.
+I also discovered that people have unique needs and that generalizations can lead to inadequate health care quality.
+Ultimately, without people constructing specialized methods for the proper treatment of people with shared qualities, there would seldom be any progress in quality care.
+I plan to use this experience to emphasize creativity in evolving health care systems and quality standards for both communities and individuals.
 My goal is to become a researcher in care community by developing strategies that bring more awareness of diversity and the marginalization of victims of social determinants of health to better achieve enduring solutions.

 Prompt #3: